Dear listener ...

 Other countries don't make radio dramas like those we get in the UK; worldwide there's a vast range: audio collage, fantastic and surreal soundscapes, ancient epics, myths, legends, poetic tableaux, history.
 Radio dramas often tell stories, but they also give insights into how people in a country see the world, and each other, at the time they are written.

 There are English and American-style entries too but they do not dominate; this is a truly International festival.
-We had 71 submissions this year, including works from the Czech Republic, Belgium, Iran, France, Poland, Sweden, Rumania, Spain, Germany, Switzerland, Italy, Croatia, Georgia, the UK, and elsewhere.
+We had 71 submissions last year, including works from the Czech Republic, Belgium, Iran, France, Poland, Sweden, Rumania, Spain, Germany, Switzerland, Italy, Croatia, Georgia, the UK, and elsewhere.

 What people have said: